 In 1982, Ursula Thrush continued Maria Montessori’s work by establishing the Peace 101 project.
 The principals of her Peace Education are as follows:

 - The first and most basic principle of Peace Education is freedom of choice and self- determination leading to self-respect, security and creativity.

 - The second basic principle of Peace Education is respect for and cooperation with our peers.

 - The third basic principle of Peace Education is respect for the environment.

-Susan Cohn, Head of School at BCMS, taught the Peace 101 course for Ursula Thrush at her San Francisco training center from 1985 until Ursula’s death in September, 2002.
+Susan Cohn, former Head of School at BCMS, taught the Peace 101 course for Ursula Thrush at her San Francisco training center from 1985 until Ursula’s death in September, 2002.
 On Ursula’s request, Susan carries on the Peace 101 project course at the Maria Montessori Teacher Training Center here at BCMS as well as presenting the curriculum at Montessori conventions twice a year.
 Susan has trained each of the teachers at BCMS in this course and they, in turn, teach the method to students each day.

 Peace Curriculum In The Classroom

 As a vital part of any Montessori classroom, Peace curriculum begins with the toddler-age child in the Primary classroom.
 Here, teachers assist children in finding words that will help them solve a conflict.
 As the Primary child matures, they are introduced to the Peace Table, where students are encouraged to resolve problems themselves by taking turns expressing feelings using “I felt" statements and engaging in respectful listening.
 The teacher monitors the exchange and guides only when necessary.